Tübatulabal language: Verb morphology

 Each verb stem has an unpredictable inherent aspect value (either telic or atelic; by default, a bare stem is inherently atelic), and an inherent value for transitivity (transitive, intransitive or impersonal).
 The inherent values can be changed by morphological addition to yield a verb stem with any of the other possible values.
 Aspect reversal is indicated by initial reduplication.
 Transitivity change is indicated by the use of one (or more) of a number of derivational suffixes with which verbs are constructed.

 The full verb structure can be summarized as (A) + B + (C) + (D), where B is the verb root, and the other positions (all optional) represent classes of morphemes.
 A indicates initial reduplication, which can occur only once per word.
 C indicates a class of derivational morphemes, which can be divided into ten ordered positions, each of which allows at most one morpheme per word.
 D is the final position; there are nine possible morphemes in final position, but only one can occur in any single word.

 The C class morphemes are given with examples in the table below.
 When these morphemes co-occur in a word, they must occur in the order given.
-Transitivity changing morphemes are marked with *.
 They have a different effect depending on the inherent transitivity of the verb root, as well as the presence of other transitivity-changing morphology.

 The possible verbal final morphemes (class D) are shown below.
 Unlike the class C morphemes, only one of these final-position morphemes can occur in any single word.
 Therefore, the ordering of morphemes in this table does not indicate anything about a linear relationship among the morphemes.